Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: A Measure of Human Adaptations to AI

-It is notable that a human and an AI program facing the same state, $S_{k}$, could reach a different action (i.e., $a_k^{Human}\neq a_k^{AI}$).
-It may result from that the way a human evaluates the state, $\theta^{Human}$, is different from the way AI does, $\theta^{AI}$.
+It is notable that a human and AI facing the same state, $S_{k}$, may reach a different action (i.e., $a_k^{Human}\neq a_k^{AI}$).
+This is because the way a human evaluates the state, $\theta^{Human}$, is different from the way AI does, $\theta^{AI}$.
 Namely, a human may be too optimistic or pessimistic from the perspective of AI.
-In addition, AI may build a strategy, $\sigma^{AI}$, that does not belong to any traditional strategy of a human, $\sigma^{Human}$.
+In addition, AI may build a strategy, $\sigma^{AI}$, that does not belong to any traditional human strategy, $\sigma^{Human}$.
 AI trained by itself is free from any conventional human strategies, so it may produce novel actions.

-The level of human adaptation may be quantified by comparing the parameters between human players and AI.
-However it is often not feasible because researchers usually observe only the actions of human players, not their policy nor their evaluation.
-It is hard to know how they would reach that decision or how they evaluate a certain state.
-That makes it not practical to back up the underlying decision rule of human players.
-Also, the parameters of AI programs are also very high-dimensional, which makes the direct comparison harder.
-Instead, our suggestive measure requires only the actions of human players as data.
-Then we simulate the counterfactual actions by AI.
-We evaluate these two different actions, one from humans and the other from AI, by using the value network of AI.
-We define a measure of \textit{Humna-AI Gap} in the following way.